-7.5 Connections
+8.5 Connections

 When customers seek to connect to our network, or change their existing connection, we need to meet our customer's requirements.
-Connections capital expenditure should allow us to connect customers to the network, including to supply new residential customers and assist industrial customers in expanding their operations.
+Connections capital expenditure should allow us to connect customers to the network, including to supply new residential customers, assist industrial customers in expanding their operations, and to support the connection of renewable energy generators.